-Mr. LI Ying Leung, aged 52, joined the Group in 2014.
-He is the Manager of the Accounting Department of the Group and the Company Secretary of the Company.
-He holds a Bachelor Degree, and is a member of the HKICPA.
-He has over 15 years' experience in auditing and accounting.
+Ms. TANG Cheung Kai, Kinnie, aged 42, was appointed as the Company Secretary of the Company in October 2023.
+She also served as Manager of Accounting Department of the Group.
+She holds a Bachelor Degree in Accounting and is a member of the Hong Kong Institute of Certified Public Accountants.
+She has over 15 years' experience in accounting and auditing.